This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 1. Don’t use other oven cleaners as they cannot completely remove debris and grease off the grill grates.
-Because unlike other cleaning appliances, grates have tiny pits over grate shell.
-The leftover food will never bring the barbecue’s smoky flavour we yearn for.
+Because, unlike other cleaning appliances, grates have tiny pits over the grate shell.
+The leftover food will never bring the barbecue’s smoky flavor we yearn for.

-2. Shield your grates using high-quality vinyl cover which coves holes of the grates too.
+2. Shield your grates using a high-quality vinyl cover that coves holes in the grates too.
 This will protect your grates from dirt and grime that often builds on the grate shells.
 Enclose your barbeque station when not in use in these covers.

 3. When the food has been served, turn the grill to its uppermost temperature and cover it to warm clean your grates.
 Have your dinner and then clean the station.

 4. Don’t use low-quality grill grate bristle brushes, because their bristles fall off and can move into your food.
-These thin bristle can harm you and are almost undetectable.
+These thin bristles can harm you and are almost undetectable.

-It is you who makes cleaning BBQ station, especially grates, a tiresome, heavy, and time-consuming job.
 Every single thing requires maintenance if you want it to work efficiently for years.
-Same is the case with iron cast grill grates, keep them clean and enjoy smoky flavour for more winters than intended.
+The same is the case with iron cast grill grates, keep them clean and enjoy smoky flavored treats for years to come.

 The key to removing tags like “tiresome” and “time-consuming” is by giving time for cleaning after every mealtime, and you will never have to spend the whole weekend on the cleaning task.